UnitedEffects/ueauth/README.md

 http://jsonpatch.com/

 ## TODO

+immediate todo
+- create endpoint for notifications setting
+    - make sure you create a client under root for this setting if true and delete the client if false
+    - lots todo there
+- create endpoint to return audit of plugin settings and get latest plugin settings
+- create internal api to get latest configs
+- create a library that can send https POST to notification url if enabled globally and in db
+- secure general endpoints above to ROOT only
+- secure http request by issuing client-credential token against root before sending
+- test that notification service can request tokens too
+- remove audience from config?

 * Build a general Notifications Interface
     * A library to handle sending requests for email or txt - simple req/res system with an established POST body